BioJulia/BioSequences.jl/docs/src/transforms.md

 ```

 !!! note
-    Some types such as `Kmer` can be indexed using integers but not using ranges.
+    Some types such can be indexed using integers but not using ranges.

 For `LongSequence` types, indexing a sequence by range creates a copy of the